Future concerts to be arranged

 Our archive of posters for the concerts we have performed since 2011 will give you a flavour of the range of styles and composers we have enjoyed in recent years.
-The posters are arranged chronologically, from most the most recent to older.
+The posters are arranged chronologically, from most recent to older.

 CLAIRE COLEMAN - SOPRANO